 We coach our high school students to ensure their completion of college preparatory coursework to achieve CSU and UC eligibility.
 We also provide standardized test preparation, college application preparation, financial aid workshops, and access to summer enrichment opportunities and internships.

-College counseling begins during our students’ freshmen year.
-We work to ensure that each student attends a college or university that is their best “fit” and “match.”
+College counseling begins during our students’ freshmen year to ensure that each student attends a college or university that is their best “fit” and “match.”
 We provide students with one-on-one advising and small group support as they research college options and navigate the college application and financial aid process.
-We provide resources for students and families to understand the importance of finding their best college fit empowered by their own knowledge and research.
-During their sophomore year, students will participate in a project titled, “Sophomore Symposium,” that allows them to research and present on a college that interests them.
-This begins the college research process for students to identify and learn more about the various college systems available to them.
-As juniors, our student work with their advisor to build robust college lists based on their interests and college profile.
+During their sophomore year, students research and present on a college that interests them.
+As juniors, our students work with their advisor to build robust college lists based on their interests and college profile.

-We take high school students on a week-long tour of UC, CSU, and private college campuses in the Bay Area and southern California as they prepare to apply for college.
-We host college presentations and organize college application workshops that expose our students to the wide array of college options outside of California.
+High school students take a week-long tour of UC, CSU, and private college campuses in the Bay Area and southern California as they prepare to apply for college.
+We host college presentations and college application workshops that expose our students to the wide array of college options outside of California.
 Students are encouraged to attend local college fairs such as the annual NACAC and Colleges that Change Lives fairs.

 We also partner with college admissions offices to provide students opportunities to visit private colleges outside of California via each college’s “Fly-In Program.”
-Students participate in monthly advisories which are facilitated by our staff and include college presentations, research, college application and financial aid workshops, etc.; each advisory workshop allows our students to navigate the college application process.
+Students participate in monthly advisories which are facilitated by our staff and include college presentations, research, college application and financial aid workshops.

-Parents are our partners during this process.
-Parents are invited to attend workshops and presentations at least once a semester, and our staff conducts family meetings with each student and their family throughout the college application and financial aid process.
+Parents are our partners during this process and attend workshops and presentations at least once each semester.
+Our staff conducts family meetings throughout the college application and financial aid process.

 Our high school advisors coach students to help them become competitive college candidates.
 We do this by teaching them to access the academic resources available at their high school campus, empowering students to communicate with teachers, and teaching them about the important role that GPA and academic performance have in college admissions.